Mitchell Hepburn: Aftermath

 Although Gordon Daniel Conant had become premier, many people continued to think that was in name only.
 Senior cabinet ministers such as Provincial Secretary Harry Nixon resigned and demanded a leadership convention.
 Pressure from both provincial and federal Liberals caused one to be held in May 1943.
 Hepburn finally tendered his resignation as leader (by telegram), and Nixon was elected the new party leader and was appointed as premier.

 The Liberals under Nixon were soon routed in the 1943 Ontario election and fell to third-party status, behind the Progressive Conservatives, led by George Drew, and the Co-operative Commonwealth Federation, led by Ted Jolliffe.
 Hepburn himself was re-elected in his riding as an Independent Liberal while he was calling for a Liberal-Conservative coalition against the burgeoning CCF.
-The Liberal caucus unanimously asked Hepburn to resume the party's leadership in 1944.
+The Liberal caucus unanimously asked Hepburn to resume the party's leadership in 1944, and he was elected Acting Leader on April 2, 1945, at a joint meeting held at the King Edward Hotel of Ontario Liberal MPPs, federal Ontario Liberal MPs the party executive and other party officials in order to lead the party into the election.

 Now branding Drew's Conservatives as the greatest menace to Canada, he reversed his earlier criticism of Mackenzie King's war effort and campaigned for Liberal candidate General Andrew McNaughton in a 1945 federal by-election.
 Provincially, his earlier vehement doubts about radicals among auto workers now muted, Hepburn formed a Liberal-Labour alliance with the Communist Party of Canada (then known as the Labor-Progressive Party) for the 1945 Ontario election but lost his own seat in the legislature.

 Hepburn retired to his farm in St. Thomas, where he died of a heart attack in 1953.
 His funeral was attended by five former premiers, and Rev. Harry Scott Rodney observed in his eulogy:

 You met him, you shook hands with him, you were warmed by his famous smile, and you heard him say, 'I'm Mitch Hepburn'; and in a few minutes you were calling him Mitch, and you liked it, and you felt you had always known him.